 - You can apply for an advance payment to help you manage until you get your first payment

-You can find information on your local services via this website.
+You can find more information on the the dosh website.

 Where can I get help with claiming or applying for benefits?

 There are a number of providers that can help with benefit advice, from Universal Credit, Carer’s Allowance, Health Costs and many others.